Microscope Objectives for Life Sciences, Dry

 TL10X-2P Super Apochromatic Microscope Objective

-• Dry Objective Ideal for Two-Photon Microscopy
+• Dry Objectives Ideal for Two-Photon Microscopy

 • Correction Collar Enables Use with Samples in a Variety of Media